NAIA men's golf championship

-The NAIA Men's Golf Championship is the annual tournament to determine the national champions of men's NAIA collegiate golf in the United States and Canada.
+The NAIA men's golf championship is the annual tournament to determine the national champions of men's NAIA collegiate golf in the United States and Canada.
 It has been held each year since 1952.

 The most successful program is Oklahoma City, with 11 NAIA national titles.
-Keiser is the reigning national champion, having won their first national title in 2022.
+Lindsey Wilson is the reigning national champion, having won their first national title in 2025.

 Results

 Team titles

 The following schools have won an NAIA team championship:

 Multiple winners

 Individual champion

 The following men have won more than one individual championship: